 Income Risks

-At Fisher Investments, we can help you assess some of the risks associated with income-producing investments, including those that promise high yields.
+At Fisher Investments, we can help you assess some of the risks associated with income-producing investments.
 There are many retirement planning strategies, but it is important to understand the potential pitfalls that come with investing only for income in retirement, and to learn about alternative ways to invest to achieve your financial goals.

 Less Risk?
 Not Necessarily

-Some investors may assume income-generating investments are “safer” than other investments, but doing so can be dangerous.
+Some investors may assume income-generating investments are “safer” than other investments, but this can be a dangerous assumption.
 Every investment has risk, and common investments used to generate income in retirement are no different.
-The risks for income-generating investments can include:
+The risks for income-generating investments can include the following:

-• Many equities that pay dividends are concentrated in a few sectors, which can lead to a lack of diversification if your portfolio is focused too heavily on dividend-paying equities.
+- Many equities that pay dividends are concentrated in a few sectors, which can lead to a lack of diversification if your portfolio is focused too heavily on dividend-paying equities.
 Even in retirement, it is important to keep a diversified portfolio to reduce concentration risk and volatility.
-Additionally, no company’s dividends are guaranteed—they can be cut or eliminated at any time at the company’s discretion.
+Additionally, no company’s dividends are guaranteed.
+Dividends can be cut or eliminated at any time at the company’s discretion.

 See Our Investment Guides